Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 The body of H. lunulata is about the size of a grape seed at birth and that of a golf ball at maturity.
 Adults are usually less than 5 cm (1.97 in) long with arms to 7 cm (2.8 in) when extended.
-They weigh 10-100 g, avg.
+They weigh 10 to 100 g, avg.
 55 g (0.35-3.5 oz, avg.
 1.9 oz).
 Females are slightly larger than males.

 Diet and Feeding